jozefg/drafts/stg.markdown

 ---
-title: The Guts of a Spineless G Machine
+title: The Guts of a Spineless [Tagless] G-Machine
 tags: haskell
 ---